Search the site

 Cost: free registration

-The programme requires a minimum of 7 and a maximum of 10 participants, selected from among graduatesinterested in the areas of study proposed in the programme.
+The programme admits a minimum of 7 and a maximum of 10 participants, selected among graduateswith an interest in the subject areas addressed in this educational proposal.

-• hold a first-cycle degree in any degree class
+• hold a Bachelor's degree in any discipline

-• reside outside of Italy and not be a native Italian speaker
+• be resident outside Italy and not be a native Italian speaker

-• possess English language proficiency at CEFR level C1
+• have an English language proficiency at C1 level of the CEFR

 Note:

-Applications will be ranked and selected based on the following priority criteria:
+Applications will be ranked and selected according to the following priority criteria:

-1. Stated motivation at the application stage and relevance to the curriculum vitae.
+1. Motivation stated in the application and alignment with the curriculum vitae.

-Applicants will be required to provide a clear statement of motivation for participating in the proposed experience using a brief application form, and attach their CV in English and in the European format.
+Candidates will be required to clearly articulate their motivation for the proposed experience by completing a brief application form and attaching a CV in English, in the European format.

 The motivation statement should address the following points: